Professor John Rodgers

 I am a Fellow of the British Psychological Society, an Editorial Board member for 5 international journals (Behavioural Brain Research; Behavioural Pharmacology; Neuropeptides; Pharmacology, Biochemistry and Behavior; Physiology & Behavior), and a reviewer for numerous other journals and funding agencies.

 I have published around 200 original research articles in peer review sources, co-edited two books and many special issues of leading journals, and contributed numerous chapters to specialist texts.
-My h-index currently stands at 65, with a total number of citations approaching 15,000 (source:Google Scholar).
+My h-index currently stands at 65, with more than 15,500 citations (source:Google Scholar).

 My research interests lie in the area of behavioural pharmacology, also known as psychopharmacology.